 Contrary to what many may think, modern 3D printers have a fairly simple structure.
 Specifically, the cheaper ones do not have any external protection and, in many cases, the user himself must assemble them, but they have the advantage of being able to be integrated with additional components installed slowly and which makes the printer more complete.

 On the other hand, models equipped with an external structure are more expensive but guarantee higher performance, greater safety for the user who is protected from the high temperatures of the nozzle, and offer a modern digital display that allows him to always keep the process under control. of printing.

 How much does a 3D printer cost?

-The cost of a 3D printer varies based on numerous variables; making things easier, it is good to distinguish non-professional 3D printers (with a cost of less than $ 2,000) and professional ones that have prices starting from this figure.
+The cost of a 3D printer varies based on a number of variables; making things easier, it is good to distinguish between non-professional 3D printers (with a cost of less than $ 2,000) and professional ones that have prices starting from this figure.
 The devices that can be easily purchased on Amazon have a relatively low cost: they start at around $ 200.00.
 The total price goes up based on technical specifications and other features.